BekeAtGithub/ECHOFALL/notion-export/Echofall/Chapter 5 - The Spyware 1e7fda674d6980799a1ce24c85cb092f.md

 # Chapter 5 - The Spyware

-**Oc’Xari**

-"Ethereal, enchanted, alive.
-We are the ones who watched."

 ### I. Origin and Planetary Structure

 Oc’Xari is not a homeworld.
 It is a relic.
 A tomb.
 A shrine.